zerforschung/Covid32Data/README.md

 # Cov32 Data

-This is a data collection of [Covid19 Exposure Notification Protocol](https://en.wikipedia.org/wiki/Exposure_Notification) data, collected in Berlin subway between mid november 2020 to early january 2021.
+This is a data collection of [Covid19 Exposure Notification Protocol](https://en.wikipedia.org/wiki/Exposure_Notification) data, collected in Berlin subway between mid November 2020 to early January 2021.

-Information about the collection process is documented [in our blog](https://zerforschung.org/posts/auf-der-suche-nach-corona-im-berliner-untergrund/) (currently only in german).
+Information about the collection process is documented [in our blog](https://zerforschung.org/posts/auf-der-suche-nach-corona-im-berliner-untergrund/) (currently only in German).
 This article also contains some analytics and information about data quality.
-The source code of the sensor and server can be found in the [Covid32Counter repo](https://github.com/zerforschung/Covid32Counter).
+The source code of both sensor and server can be found in the [Covid32Counter repo](https://github.com/zerforschung/Covid32Counter).

 ## Data format

 The dataset contains an array of frames.
 Each frame represents a mesurement of Exposure Notification Beacons.
-Mesurements where taken for 2 seconds every minute.
+Mesurements were taken for 2 seconds every minute.
 There are exceptions in this interval, when we detected, that the train was parked in a tunnel or depot.
 We also collected BSSIDs of wifi networks to calculate locations of the mesurements.
 For privacy reasons, we don't publish the BSSIDs but the calculated geolocations.
 For the same reason we don't publish the received beacon data but the result of the key matching, including the associated metadata of a positive keymatch.
 The frame also contains the total number of beacons in this mesurement.
-We added an id to the positive frames metadata, so they can associated with each other when they derivate from the same day key.
+We added an ID to the positive frames metadata, so they can associated with each other when they derivate from the same day key.

 Example frame: